wombleton/gitlaw-nz/acts/O/Ohai Railway Board Act 1932.md

     *   (e) nothing in this section shall be so construed as to subject the Board to any liability in respect of any goods which, pursuant to any bylaw, are left on the premises of the railway at the risk of the person leaving the same.

-    (2) Every person who knowingly and wilfully makes a false statement as to the nature, quantity, or value of any goods delivered in any waybill or other document which, under this Act or any bylaw or regulation for the time being in force under the Local Railways Act 1914, he is required to deliver in respect of such goods, shall be liable on summary conviction to a fine not exceeding $100\.
+    (2) Every person who knowingly and wilfully makes a false statement as to the nature, quantity, or value of any goods delivered in any waybill or other document which, under this Act or any bylaw or regulation for the time being in force under the Local Railways Act 1914, he is required to deliver in respect of such goods, shall be liable on conviction to a fine not exceeding $100\.

     Section 19A: inserted, on 12 November 1973, by section 3 of the Ohai Railway Board Amendment Act 1973 (1973 No 8 (L)).

+    Section 19A(2): amended, on 1 July 2013, by [section 413][29] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 20 Exclusion of certain provisions of principal Act